May 16, 2025

 🇺🇦 Side-Line stands with Ukraine - Show your Support

-The German label Cold Transmission has announced the forthcoming release of “Acmé”, the debut album by the Swiss-German electro duo SIIE.
-The LP is scheduled for release in mid to late June 2025, issued as a limited edition of 300 copies on solid light pink vinyl.
+The German label Cold Transmission has released the album “Acmé”, the debut album by the Swiss-German electro duo SIIE.
+The LP version is scheduled for release in mid to late June 2025, issued as a limited edition of 300 copies on solid light pink vinyl.

 “Acmé” presents a collection of 10 tracks that blend synthpop, EBM, and techno.
 Cold Transmission says that this might be “the most important signing to the label since Ultra Sunn.”